saintmac/vyte-api-v2-doc/docs/reference/vytemes.md

 <returns title="Returns">

-The created `Vyteme` object if no error occurred
+The created `Vyteme` object if no error occurred.

 </returns>
 :::::